ORIGINS AND EARLY GROWTH |

 |Origins and early growth|

 This legend may well reflect some historical truth.
 It seems quite likely that Ipswich was established ca.625 on vacant, low-lying land stretching north of the river, along whose northern bank simple revetements were built to make it easier for ships to dock.
 The Wuffingas, who had a royal residence in the area, were the likely agents of this foundation, with the intent to create a port/market to supply their needs for imported goods and act as distribution point for produce from their estates, although burial evidence suggesting the presence of influential foreign migrants has prompted speculation about possible Frankish economic imperialism.
 This commerce in turn stimulated the development of a major production and export industry in ceramics.
-In conjunction with that and a general growth in the English economy, the late seventh or early eighth centuries saw considerable expansion of the urban area, possibly planned, with new roads laid out and built up (including overtop the now-abandoned cemetery at Butter Market), and increasing population density.
-However, this development into a gateway to overseas trading centres attracted the attention of the kings of landlocked Mercia, who expanded their rule into East Anglia in the late eighth century.
+In conjunction with that and a general growth in the English economy, the late seventh or early eighth centuries saw the aforementeiond expansions of the settled area, as new roads were laid out and built up with residences (including overtop the now-abandoned cemetery at Butter Market), increasing population density.
+However, Ipswich's development into a gateway to overseas trading centres attracted the attention of the kings of landlocked Mercia, who expanded their rule into East Anglia in the late eighth century.
 Based on evidence from coins found at Ipswich, this change of rulers was followed by a period of economic decline, but renewed prosperity came after the Danish conquest of East Anglia in the late ninth century.
 Ipswich was ruled and settled by Scandinavians for several decades and defences were put up around the town, but did not prevent Ipswich being retaken by Saxon forces in 820.
 Viking influence over Ipswich's development is otherwise not greatly in evidence, with the notable exception of the term used for the communal meeting-place, which outlasted the Norse presence.
 In this disturbed period the Ipswich Ware industry may have contracted and/or refocused somewhat, as Thetford Ware became competitive.
 Regional trade may have taken on more importance, but Ipswich was again a mint site in the late tenth century, and international trade picked up again in the eleventh; although the immediate effects of the Norman Conquest, and the Conqueror's suppression of a rebellion (1075) by the Earl of East Anglia, were the impoverishment of some of the burgesses and abandonment of many of their devastated properties, suburbs can be seen to have grown up by the time of Domesday.

 Deforestation and expansion of the population in Suffolk which by the time of Domesday was one of, if not the, most heavily populated county in England helped the Ipswich region (like the Norwich region in Norfolk) become an economic centre.
 The economic status of Ipswich in the Late Saxon Age is seen in the number of moneyers minting coins there.
 The earliest coins found date from the 970s, decades after a royal decree had allowed towns, burhs and ports to have mints; large numbers of moneyers have been identified operating at Ipswich in the eleventh century.
 By that time, and probably earlier, there were burh defences at Ipswich.
 However, Ipswich is more commonly characterized as a "port" (a centre of commerce), and its inhabitants were known as portmen a term later restricted, perhaps honorifically, to the town council.
 Port and burh were probably simply two sides of the same coin.